 Now that the child can choose her own hairstyles, she is more likely to choose hairstyles that she sees on other girls her age, irrespective of how damaging the hairstyle is.
 By now, she has learnt to deal with the pain that comes with tight hairstyles and the discomfort that comes with carrying a few hundred grams of hair extensions on her head.

-If she relaxes her hair, she might have learnt to deal with scalp burns and over-processing of the hair.
+If she relaxes her hair, she might have learned to deal with scalp burns and over-processing of the hair.
 After all, all her friends have thinning hair with bald edges.
 Besides, who cares how her hair looks anyway since she will be wearing hair extensions 95% of the time.

 So, unless the teenager has a parent that will help her take care of her hair, she will be more likely to neglect her hair and instead, spend more time taking care of her hairstyle.
-Unfortunately when African hair is neglected, it will dry out and break off.
+Unfortunately, when African hair is neglected, it will dry out and break off.

-Now that the child has grown into an adult who is now working and earning an income, she can now afford to do all sorts of hairstyles to her hair, change hairstyles as often as she wants and may be even hire her own personal hairstylist.
+Now that the child has grown into an adult who is now working and earning an income, she can now afford to do all sorts of hairstyles to her hair, change hairstyles as often as she wants and may even hire her own personal hairstylist.

 By this time, a typical Black (African) adult would have already developed a hair habit which might be difficult to break.

 Can you now see the reasons why Black women have a tough time growing their hair long?

 The truth is that if you want to grow your hair long, you’ll have to put in the extra time and effort caring for your hair.
 The best way to do this is to have a hair regimen that is easy to stick to.

 Have you ever had a hair growth issue ever since you were little?
 What are you currently doing to grow your hair longer?